smart-facility/core-geonetwork/README.md

 ANZMEST
 -------

-ANZMEST is GeoNetwork 2.10.x with Australian Metadata Profiles and support.
+ANZMEST is GeoNetwork 2.10.x with Australian and New Zealand Metadata Profiles and support.

 When you clone ANZMEST select the 2.10.x branch eg: